maximilian-foerg/AM8-Switchwire-Mod/README.md

 * You need one less stepper motor.

 ## Printing Tips
-* The number at the end of each file name indicates how often the part must be printed.
+* A number at the end of each file name indicates how often the part must be printed.
 * All parts are already oriented for the best printing position.
 Do not change the orientation.
+They are specially designed and oriented to be printed without any supports.
 * The parts HAVE to be printed in ABS, PETG or another material that can withstand mechanical stress.
 PLA is NOT an option.
-Avoid PETG if you have an enclosure for your printer or want to build one, because it bends at high ambient temperatures.
+Avoid PETG if you have an enclosure for your printer or want to build one, because it bends at high ambient temperatures ("heat creep").
 ABS is the best way to go here.
-* I recommend printing the parts with a 0.4mm nozzle and the following settings:
+* The parts are designed to be printed with a 0.4mm nozzle at 0.2mm layer height.
+I recommend the following slicer settings:
-  * 0.2mm layer height
   * 4 walls, 5 bottom layers, 5 top layers
   * 40% cubic or gyroid infill
+  * No supports
+  * No raft
+  * Brim or skirt as needed
 * Before printing, calibrate your extruder steps and the temperature and flow rate for your specific filament.
 Get rid of any strining, warping and elephant food on your prints.
 There are tons of tutorials on the web on how to do each of that.

 ## Firmware Tips